 Occupational employment and wage statistics (OEWS)

-OES is a program of the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
-This federal-state cooperative program produces employment and wage estimates for nearly 840 occupations.
+OEWS is a program of the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
+This federal-state cooperative program produces employment and wage estimates annually for about 867 occupations.
 Each year, the Employment Security Department’s Data Architecture, Transformation and Analytics (DATA) Division compiles occupational employment and wage estimates for Washington state.
-These data are displayed statewide, by metropolitan statistical area (MSA) and nonmetropolitan area (NMA).
+These data are presented statewide, for metropolitan statistical areas (MSAs) and nonmetropolitan areas (NMAs).
 All data are at the cross-industry level.

 The source of the occupation and wage estimates and technical notes